shukwong/gwas-pipelines/README.md

   * if bolt is used, it requires the genetic_map_file and ld_scores_file
 * useSAIGE: true or false

-### Imputed files
-The workflow can handle either VCF or bgen files as inputs for the imputed genotype data.
-The list of the file and their location can be specified as *imputed_list_of_vcf_file* or *imputed_list_of_bgen_file*.

-In case that the VCF file is used, the user can provide the *id_delim* string if FID and IID are concat into one ID, if *id_delim* is not provided, double ID is assumed - both FID and IID are the same as sample ID in VCF.

-Finally, if the imputed data and the genotype data are of different genome build, the workflow can liftover the genotype files to match with the imputed data if the user provides the *chain_file*.

 ### association test programs specific options